 Pull on to the left arête of the uppermost large bloc using the good jug, before lay backing the arête above to finish.

-The left side of the scooped wall provides one of the finest pieces of slab climbing in Hong Kong.
-Follow the small crimps right of the arête until they run out.
-Then somehow levitate to the lip above.
+The direct to Sugar Daddy provides one of the finest and purest pieces of slab climbing in Hong Kong.
+Follow the small edges right of the arête until they run out, trending up and right.
+Make delicate moves to gain a small pocket high on the wall before a committing step hopefully brings the top.

 The crack on the right side of the wall gives a pleasant, if somewhat high, problem.